AjayKMehta/setup-machine/NeovimNotes.md

- Select inner part of a loop                       | `vil` Select outer part of a function call              | `vaf` Select inner part of a function call              | `vif` Select outer part of a method/function definition | `vam` Select inner part of a method/function definition | `vim` Select outer part of a class                      | `vac` Select inner part of a class                      | `vic` ~~Select language scope~~                         | ~~`vaS`~~
+ Select inner part of a loop                       | `vil` Select outer part of a function call              | `vaf` Select inner part of a function call              | `vif` Select outer part of a method/function definition | `vaM` Select inner part of a method/function definition | `viM` Select outer part of a class                      | `vac` Select inner part of a class                      | `vic` ~~Select language scope~~                         | ~~`vaS`~~